M-HTML/Preloading/README.md

 Preloads HTML and CSS based images for faster load times by caching them in the browser.
 (Used on MHTML V4)

 # ❓ Explanation
-This script works by collecting image URLs (also files) from various sources within a web page and then preloading those images to ensure they are cached in the browser for faster display when they are later used in the webpage's content.
+This script works by collecting image URLs (as well as files) from various sources within a web page and then storing those images before they are needed on a webpage.
+This ensures that they are cached in the browser for faster display when they are later used in the webpage's content.

 # ✨ Features
 - **Image Source Collection:** Collects image URLs from various sources on a web page, including HTML elements, CSS styles, pseudo-elements, and elements with mask images.